 You can integrate NSX-T Data Center with VMware Identity Manager (vIDM), which provides identity management services.
-The vIDM deployment can be a standalone vIDM host or a vIDM cluster.

 With vIDM enabled, you can still log in to NSX Manager with a local user account if you use the URL

 If you use the UserPrincipalName (UPN) to log in to vIDM, authentication to NSX-T might fail.
 To avoid this issue, use a different type of credentials, for example, SAMAccountName.

 If using NSX Cloud, you can log in to CSM separately using the URL

 - Verify that you have the certificate thumbprint from the vIDM host.
 See Obtain the Certificate Thumbprint from a vIDM Host.

 - Verify that NSX Manager is registered as an OAuth client to the vIDM host.
 During the registration process, note the client ID and the client secret.
 For more information, see the VMware Identity Manager documentation at https://docs.vmware.com/en/VMware-Identity-Manager/index.html